akeneo/pim-community-dev/src/Akeneo/Pim/Automation/DataQualityInsights/readme.md

 Note:
 The purge is already handled by the periodic tasks but you can use this command to force the purge for a specific day

+`bin/console pimee:data-quality-insights:health-check --no-ansi`

+Aim:
+- Provide a health-check tool to understand the customer catalog and the status of criteria evaluation

 ####Commands not usable in production - use with care

 `pimee:data-quality-insights:demo-helper`